- Why life on Mars is a big deal

 News about new possibilities of life on Mars is often thrown around a lot, without explaining why it's a big deal.
 Here's the Discover Earth explanation:

 Imagine that you were an anthropologist, and you were trying to answer big questions like "What does it mean to be a human" but all you can do is study one single human family.
-You might never realise that different hair colours, eye colours, cultures, religions, relationships, foods, activities, etc. are even possible.
+You might never realise that different types of hair, eye, and skin colours, cultures, religions, relationships, foods, activities, games, etc. are even possible.

-Well, it's quite similar for all of life on Earth.
-We are all one family, because every species evolved from a single distant ancestor (it looked like this).
+It’s similar for all of life on Earth.
+We are all one family, because every species evolved from a single distant ancestor (which looked like this).

-If we discover life on Mars, it'll probably be a whole new family of life, and will be amazingly different in ways we can scarcely imagine.
-It would revolutionise the field of biology because it could contain alternatives to DNA, cell membranes, and other stuff like that.
+If we discover life on Mars, it'll most likely be a whole new family of life, and will be amazingly different in ways we can scarcely imagine.
+The tiniest sample would revolutionise the field of biology because it could contain alternatives to DNA, cell membranes, and countless other stuff like that.